-The US Dollar Index, which tracks the performance of the greenback versus a basket of six other major currencies, was down 0.01% to 80.39, not far from lows of 80.24, the weakest level since May 27.
+The US Dollar Index, which tracks the performance of the greenback versus a basket of six other major currencies, was down 0.05% to 80.13.

 Please LIKE our Facebook page - it makes us stronger: